 Has the right to be on a practice list

-Has a right to see a GP or nurse (this depends on availability and does not need to be their named GP) at the surgery during surgery hours.
-Nurses can manage many of the conditions previously managed by GP's and are the first port of call.
+Has a right to have a consultation with a clinician (this depends on availability and does not need to be their named GP) at the surgery.
+Nurses can manage many of the conditions previously managed by GP's and are the first port of call for many patients.
 If a nurse cannot manage the condition they will discuss this with their supervising clinician.

 Should have access to a telephone number where a signposting service can be reached 24 hours a day, every day of the year.
 This should preferably be a home telephone number.

 Should have a home visit if the patient lives within the practice boundary, if considered necessary by the GP.